-The metal support structure should also be inspected for corrosion and related problems that may weaken the support structure.
+The metal and wood support structures should also be inspected for corrosion and related problems that may weaken the support structure.

 3.2 Lagoon Discharge Stream

 The discharge stream is a pump and pipe over the berm (See Figure 4.
 Facility Components; Figure 5.
 Discharge Activity).
 The pump and piping are used on an annual basis; therefore maintenance is required in advance of the annual discharge and as required during the discharge.